wang414/BB-video/README.md

 Please wait a while for all the videos to load.

+Let’s first provide a preview of the performance of our general policy. [general](./videos/all.mp4)

 ## Long Sequences

 We first demonstrate the performance on the **LAFAN1** dataset, sourced from the Ubisoft La Forge Animation Dataset ([Harvey et al., 2020](https://github.com/ubisoft/ubisoft-laforge-animation-dataset)) [1].